savashn/ecewo-docs/src/content/docs/docs/getting-started.md

 ---
 title: Getting Started
-description: Documentation of ecewo - A minimal HTTP framework for C.
+description: Documentation of Ecewo — A modern microframework for web development in C
 ---

 ## Requirements